AaronConstant/winter-2025-technical-interview-practice/lesson07-arrays/README.md

 ```

 - `sort`: Sorts the elements of an array in place and returns the sorted array.

+O(n log n) - dividing your input in half with every iteration( log n) dividing the space complexity in half.
+The time complexity is based on the total number of ithe sort.
+Split it in half and merge it.

 ```javascript
 let fruits = ["banana", "apple", "orange"];